paion-data/astraios/docs/docs/deployment.md

 mvn clean install
 ```

-So now we have some models, but without an API it is not very useful.
-Now we need to instruct our _my-webservice_ to
+Now that we have the model installed locally, we need to get astraios to load the model through the maven configuration
-load data models via Maven config file, i.e. **~/.m2/settings.xml**:
+file, add the following configuration information via **~/.m2/settings.xml** ~/.m2/settings.xml:

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"